colonies up in the damp open grasslands

 Range

 Throughout New Zealand from Northland to Stewart Island.
 Most common in damp, open areas.
-Also found on the Chatham Islands and subantarctic islands.
+Also found on Chatham Islands and subantarctic islands.

 Endemism